Dog & Cat Desexing Surrey Hills

 -

-- By desexing your pet, you can avoid the problem of unwanted litters of kittens or puppies.
+- If you desex your pet, you can prevent the occurrence of unwanted kittens or puppies.

-- Desexing your male dog can prevent cancers related to the sex organs or sex hormone-related tumours of the anus.
+- Desexing your male dog can eliminate the possibility of cancers related to the sex organs or sex hormone-related tumours of the anus.

-- Desexing your pet can prevent life-threatening infections of the womb (pyometra) in female dogs and prostatic enlargement or infections in male dogs.
+- If you desex your pet, you can prevent the occurrence of life-threatening infections of the womb (pyometra) in female dogs and prostatic enlargement or infections in male dogs.

-- If you desex your male cat, you can prevent the occurrence of urine marking and spraying.
+- By desexing your male cat, you can avoid the problem of urine marking and spraying.

 - Desexing your pet can enhance their chances of having a longer and healthier life.

-While desexing can help reduce aggression in male dogs, it's crucial to remember that training may also be necessary to manage any behavioural concerns.
-Additionally, it's worth noting that desexing may not have the same effect on aggression in female dogs.
+Desexing can decrease aggression in male dogs but it's important to note that training may also be needed to address any behavioural issues.
+It's worth noting that desexing may not be as effective in changing aggression in female dogs.

 What to do before the surgery.